 Leatrice’s desire to be in accord with reality required unwavering dedication to the exploration of Self.
-This desire was initially spurred from acute childhood difficulties.
-Thirty years of chronic neurological Lyme Disease has also contributed greatly to Leatrice’s understanding of physical and emotional pain, and how to transform it.
-This led to a penetrating understanding of the path of the human; ultimately, to become consciously aware of Consciousness.
+Difficulties throughout her childhood and 30 years of chronic neurological Lyme Disease contributed to her understanding of physical and emotional pain and how to transform it.
+These insights led to a penetrating understanding of the path of the human, ultimately, to conscious awareness of Consciousness.

 Conscious awareness of Consciousness is everything that has ever happened or will happen present in this very instant.
 It is the ordinary, extraordinary, ordinary, extraordinary, ordinary. . .
 It is the extraordinary ordinary.
 LA